ryanafolk/ambitus-postprocessor/README.md

 The program will then perform all the calculations in succession.
 In a tree with 24 nodes, 6 variables, and 3 scenarios, this program took about 36 hours.
 If there is interest, I could rewrite this to accept a list of nodes rather than reconstructing on all of them.

 Prerequisites are R package raster and GDAL (specifically the executables).
+The GDAL install is NOT the R version; you can install through apt-get (Linux) or homebrew (Mac OS-X).